Arcturux42/PyPong/README.md

 # Installation Instructions
 Make sure you have Python installed on your system.
 If not, you can download it from the official Python website.
 If you haven't already, install Pygame.

+# Game Instructions
+Use the up and down arrow keys to move player 2's paddle.
+For player 1, use the S and X keys to move the paddle up and down.
+The goal is to bounce the ball with your paddle and prevent it from passing your side of the screen.
+The player who misses the ball gives a point to their opponent.
+The first player to reach a certain number of points wins the game.

+# Project Structure
+main.py: The main file of the game. player.py: The file containing the player object. ball.py: The file containing the ball object.